This is the header, it can contain root decorators# @defaultSensitive=false @defaultRequired=infer# @generateTsTypes(path=./env.d.ts)More details of the minutiae of decorator handling can be found in the @env-spec reference.

 See the imports guide for more details and advanced usage.

-# @import(./.env.imported) # import a specific file# @import(./.env.other, KEY1, KEY2) # import specific keys# @import(../shared-env/) # import a directory# @import(~/.env.shared) # import from home directory# @import(./.env.dev, enabled=eq($ENV, "dev")) # conditional import# @import(./.env.local, allowMissing=true) # optional import (no error if missing)# ---
+# @import(./.env.imported) # import a specific file# @import(./.env.other, pick=[KEY1, KEY2]) # import only these keys (allowlist)# @import(./.env.other, pick=[API_*]) # globs are supported# @import(./.env.other, omit=[SECRET]) # import everything except these (denylist)# @import(../shared-env/) # import a directory# @import(~/.env.shared) # import from home directory# @import(./.env.dev, enabled=eq($ENV, "dev")) # conditional import# @import(./.env.local, allowMissing=true) # optional import (no error if missing)# ---

 Section titled “@setValuesBulk()”Arg types: [ data: string ]

-Named args: format?: "json" | "env", createMissing?: boolean, enabled?: boolean
+Named args: format?: "json" | "env", createMissing?: boolean, enabled?: boolean, pick?: string[], omit?: string[]

-Bulk values participate in the normal file override chain — process.env still overrides everything, higher-precedence files (.env.local, .env.production, etc.) override bulk values, and bulk values override schema-defined defaults in the same file.
+Bulk values participate in the normal file override chain: process.env still overrides everything, higher-precedence files (.env.local, .env.production, etc.) override bulk values, and bulk values override schema-defined defaults in the same file.
 You control precedence by choosing which file to put @setValuesBulk in.

 Options:

-Can be called multiple times — later calls overwrite earlier ones for the same keys.
+Can be called multiple times; later calls overwrite earlier ones for the same keys.

 Section titled “@plugin()”Arg types: [ identifier: string ]